openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifiable Presentation Query Language (VP Query) is a JSON-encoded query language that allows the Verifier to request the Wallet to present Verifiable Credentials that match the query.
-The query consists of a set of constraints that the requested Verifiable Credentials must satisfy.
+The Verifier MAY encode constraints on the combinations of credentials and claims that may be returned.
 The Wallet evaluates the query against the Verifiable Credentials it holds and returns the Verifiable Presentations that match the query.

-A valid VP Query is defined as a JSON-encoded object with the following top-level property:
+A valid VP Query is defined as a JSON-encoded object with the following top-level properties:

 `expect_credentials`:
 : REQUIRED.
-An array of Credential Queries that specify the requested Verifiable Credentials, as defined in (#credential_query).
+A non-empty array of Credential Queries as defined in (#credential_query) that specify the requested Verifiable Credentials.

+`valid_credential_sets`:
+: OPTIONAL.
+A non-empty array containing arrays of identifiers for elements in `expect_credentials` that defines which sets of Credentials may be returned.
+The identifier MAY be postfixed by `?`, indicating that delivery of the the respective credential is optional.
+For details, see (#vp_query_lang_processing_rules).

 Note: While this specification does not define additional top-level properties, future extensions MAY define additional properties that modify the behavior of